 - Uraemic pericarditis may respond to increased frequency of dialysis, to systemic or local steroid therapy and to aspiration therapy.
 Intrapericardial triamcinolone may be useful.

 - Corticosteroids should not be used for initial treatment of pericarditis unless they are indicated for the underlying disease, the patient's condition has no response to NSAIDs or colchicine or both agents are contra-indicated.

 Management of complications

-- Immediate pericardiocentesis may be required when cardiac tamponade develops rapidly with falling blood pressure, and shock developing.
-This may be done without echocardiographic guidance in an emergency, but open thoracotomy is safer.
+- Immediate pericardiocentesis may be required when cardiac tamponade develops rapidly with falling blood pressure and shock developing.
+This may be done without echocardiographic guidance in an emergency; however, open thoracotomy is safer.

 - Symptomatic constrictive chronic pericarditis usually requires pericardial resection.

 - Recurrent or persistent symptomatic effusive pericarditis may be treated with balloon pericardiotomy, a surgical pericardial window, or sclerosis with tetracycline.